moreThanYouKnow/AndroidBasicGuide/README.md

 SQLite debug: https://medium.com/better-programming/android-best-sqlite-debugging-tools-a9a8da07568f

 Do I need to call suspend functions of Retrofit and Room on a background thread? https://proandroiddev.com/do-i-need-to-call-suspend-functions-of-retrofit-and-room-on-a-background-thread-26650dac762d

+## RecyclerViews are important!

+Example of usage DiffUtil with RecyclerView: https://github.com/guenodz/livedata-recyclerview-sample/blob/master/app/src/main/java/me/guendouz/livedata_recyclerview/PostsAdapter.java

+Use case: DragSelect RecyclerView like Google Photos: https://github.com/afollestad/drag-select-recyclerview

+ViewPager and it's pages with RecyclerView: How to Fix ViewPager scrolling issue?
+You can use this

+    recyclerView.setNestedScrollingEnabled(false);

+DiffUtils under the hood: https://www.youtube.com/watch?v=uhtYuvubVm8&feature=youtu.be

+MergeAdapter. how to show data from different adapters in a one RecyclerView consequently? https://medium.com/@prafullmishra09/fuse-your-lists-with-mergeadapter-aedfa4af209b

+RecyclerView and Touch Events: https://veldan1202.medium.com/touch-event-management-c69d156fda96

 ## Building faster, building better